 Under the Act to facilitate the disclosure of wrongdoings relating to public bodies, all bodies subject to the Act must appoint an officer responsible for dealing with disclosures and establish a procedure for facilitating the disclosure of wrongdoings.
-Childcare centres, subsidized day care centres and municipal bodies are exempted.
+Childcare centres, subsidized day care centres, home childcare coordinating offices and municipal bodies are exempted from this obligation.

 However, exemptions may be granted, notably because of the size of the public body or the scarcity of its resources.
 Public bodies with fewer than 50 employees made be granted an exemption if they request one from the Québec Ombudsman.
 If there are more than 50 employees, other factors may be taken into consideration (including financial resources and certain situational challenges).